 $ sudo yum install lm_sensors hddtemp psensor

-First of all, configure the low-level tools designed to read information, which include lm_sensors and hddtemp.
-By installing them, you can provide the system with temperature monitoring:
+First of all, we configure the low-level tools designed to read information, which include lm_sensors

 $ sudo sensors-detect

-This command starts the ls_sensors configuration wizard.
-The user should answer all questions with Y. Next, it will detect the built-in hardware sensors on the system, and automatically detect the appropriate drivers.
+configuration wizard.
+The user must answer all questions with Y. Next, it will detect the built-in hardware sensors in the system, and automatically detect the appropriate drivers.

 Once the sensor scan is complete, the user will be prompted to add the detected kernel modules to the autoloader: